py-smart-gardena/hass-gardena-smart-system/info.md

 ## Changelog

+### 1.0.0b5
+- Update credentials requirements : the integration need to be completely removed from home assistant and resintalled

 ### 0.2.1
 - Correct a bug with some mowers where the wrong id was chosen
 - Correct a bug with the water pump where the wrong id was chosen